pods-finance/documentation/options-amm-overview/optionamm/functions/trade.md

 #### d\) Calculate new option unit price \(aka target price\)

-The target price will be the input for the SigmaGuesser contract.
+The target price will be the input for the IVGuesser contract.

 #### $$\displaystyle TargetPrice_i=\frac{poolAmountB-B_i}{poolAmountA+A_i}$$

-This part of our system is responsible for finding the new sigma \(IV\) based on the new option target price.
+This part of our system is responsible for finding the new IV \(IV\) based on the new option target price.
 It uses a numerical method to do that.
-If you want to deep dive into how it works, check the section Sigma Guesser.
+If you want to deep dive into how it works, check the section IVGuesser.

 ![](../../../.gitbook/assets/screen-shot-2021-04-01-at-22.58.39.png)